robotology/wb-toolbox/README.md

 - **Robots' configuration files** Each robot that can be used through the Toolbox has its own configuration file.
 WB-Toolbox uses the Yarp [`ResourceFinder`](http://www.yarp.it/yarp_resource_finder_tutorials.html).
 You should thus follow the related instruction to properly configure your installation (e.g. set the `YARP_DATA_DIRS` variable)

 ### Troubleshooting
-- **Problems finding libraries and libstdc++.** In case Matlab has trouble finding a specific library, a workaround is to launch it preloading the variable `LD_PRELOAD` (or `DYLD_INSERT_LIBRARIES` on Mac OS X) with the full path of the missing library.
+- **Problems finding libraries and libstdc++.** In case Matlab has trouble finding a specific library, a workaround is to launch it preloading the variable `LD_PRELOAD` (or `DYLD_INSERT_LIBRARIES` on macOS) with the full path of the missing library.
 On Linux you might also have trouble with libstdc++.so since Matlab comes with its own.
 To use your system's libstdc++ you would need to launch Matlab something like (replace with your system's libstdc++ library):

 `LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libstdc++.so.6.0.19   matlab`